-2017 Registered Direct Offering
+November 2019 Registered Direct Offering

-On November 3, 2017, we entered into a securities purchase agreement with certain investors pursuant to which we agreed to sell an aggregate of 1,333,333 shares of our common stock and warrants to purchase up to 666,667 shares of our common stock for gross proceeds of approximately \$4.0 million under the 2017 Registration Statement (the "2017 Registered Direct Offering").
-We also issued warrants to purchase up to 16,000 shares of common stock in a private placement to Roth Capital Partners, LLC as compensation for its services as a placement agent in connection with the 2017 Registered Direct Offering.
-The 2017 Registered Direct Offering closed on November 6, 2017.
-The net proceeds to the Company from the 2017 Registered Direct Offering, after deducting the placement agent's fees and expenses and our offering expenses, and excluding the proceeds, if any, from the exercise of the warrants issued in the offering, were approximately \$3.6 million.
+On November 21, 2019, we entered into a securities purchase agreement with certain investors pursuant to which we agreed to sell, in a registered direct offering, an aggregate of 808,080 shares of our common stock and warrants to purchase up to 606,060 shares of our common stock for gross proceeds of approximately \$8.0 million under the 2019 Shelf Registration Statement (the "November 2019 Registered Direct Offering").
+Additionally, we issued warrants to purchase up to 48,485 shares of our common stock to H.C.
+Wainwright & Co., LLC as compensation for its services as a placement agent in connection with the November 2019 Registered Direct Offering, which warrants and the common stock issuable upon exercise of such warrants were registered under the 2019 Shelf Registration.
+The November 2019 Registered Direct Offering closed on November 25, 2019.
+The net proceeds to us from the offerings, after deducting the placement agent's fees and expenses, our offering expenses, and excluding the proceeds, if any, from the exercise of the warrants issued in the offerings, were approximately \$7.3 million.